HiPERCAM/hipercam/README.rst

 Installation
 ============

 hipercam is written in Python3; it does not support Python2.x It relies on the following third-party packages.
-At the moment I suggest you get these installed first (you will very likely have several of them already); in the future I might try to make it more automatic:
+At the moment I suggest you get these installed first (you will very likely have several of them already); in the future I might try to make it more automatic.
+Most of these are available using 'pip', and I would recommend installing them locally e.g. ``pip install cython --user``

   astropy :
          astronomical Python package with lots of useful stuff.